-OPERATION AND MAINTENANCE NEW AREAS (\$1,289,650)
+OPERATION AND MAINTENANCE NEW AREAS (\$862,630)

-Campus Level: UIUC (\$1,289,650)
+Campus Level: UIUC (\$649,662) UIC (\$212,968)

-The FY 2009 request for funding of the operation and maintenance of new and significantly remodeled areas supports four facilities on one of the three University of Illinois campuses.
-The total space to be supported is approximately 182,686 gross square feet (gsf).
-All of these facilities represent significant additions to the Urbana-Champaign campus to help support the mission of the University of Illinois and serve to provide teaching, research, and support space for the campuses.
+The FY 2010 request for funding of the operation and maintenance of new and significantly remodeled areas supports four facilities on two of the three University of Illinois campuses.
+The total space to be supported is approximately 174,125 gross square feet (gsf).
+Two of the four facilities represent significant additions to the Urbana-Champaign and Chicago campuses to help support the mission of the University of Illinois and serve to provide teaching, research, and support space for the campuses.

-The University received no new areas support funding from the State for FY 2005, FY 2006, FY 2007 and FY 2008.
-The University was forced to reallocate over \$16 million to fund these unavoidable costs of new areas.
+The University received no new areas support funding from the State for FY 2005, FY 2006, FY 2007, FY 2008 and FY 2009.
+The University was forced to reallocate over \$17 million to fund these unavoidable costs of new areas.
 However, this practice is not one that the University can maintain without seriously infringing on the activities of its other programs.
 It is critical that the State support the real operation and maintenance costs of facilities that it approves for construction.

 These facilities create a demand that includes above average utility and other operating costs in comparison to most other facilities throughout the state of Illinois or on other institutional campuses.
 Prior to FY 2005, when funding was provided by the state, the funding policy was detrimental for the University.
 The first policy, the State's practice of funding utilities at a campus average and other costs at a statewide average created a recurring operating deficit.
 This policy when coupled with the lack of funding for projects contributed in total to real deficiencies that must be absorbed by the University.
 The resulting deficiencies contributed to the recent over expenditures of the utilities base budget, requiring reallocation of funds from programs in order for the University to pay its utilities bills.
 Other operation and maintenance activities, as unfunded expenses, become classified as deferred maintenance.
 This postponement of expenditures for facility maintenance only permits problems to occur and grow larger through neglect as these facilities continue to age.

-For FY 2009, the requirement to support the operation and maintenance of new facilities totals \$1,289,650.
+For FY 2010, the requirement to support the operation and maintenance of new facilities totals \$862,630.
 Four projects, as shown in Table 6, require partial funding of the annual costs for operation and maintenance.

-Table 6FY 2009 Operation and MaintenanceRequirements to Support New Areas
+Table 6FY 2010 Operation and MaintenanceRequirements to Support New Areas